‘ On the Costa Azahar’ is a point of information about the Spanish Orange Blossom Coast, its towns and villages, and the lifestyle it has to offer.

-Where is the Orange Blossom Coast?
+Where is the Costa del Azahar?

 Why should you visit the Costa del Azahar?

-Another reason are the beautiful interior regions just behind the Orange Blossom Coast, called Baix Maestrat - excellent territory for rural tourism, including walking, off roading, horse riding, cycling.
+Another reason are the beautiful interior regions just behind the Orange Blossom Coast, called Baix Maestrat and Alt Maestrat- excellent territory for rural tourism, including walking, off roading, horse riding, cycling.
 Plus you could easily combine this with a beach holiday, as it is only a short drive from the coast until you reach these unspoilt inner regions.
 Again, this has to do with a lack of development in the past.
-Where further south a large area of the hinterland has been developed with masses of urbanisations of holiday homes, the building activity on this stretch of the Costa Azahar has been very limited so far.
+Where further south a large area of the hinterland had been developed with masses of urbanisations of holiday homes, the building activity on this stretch of the Costa Azahar has been very limited so far.

-In brief, although you could spend your whole holiday by the pool or the beach, this area is ideal if you seek an active holiday and like exploring.
+In brief, although you could spend your whole holiday by the pool or on the beach, this area is ideal if you seek an active holiday and like exploring.

 If you choose to visit the Costa del Azahar you are going to come to real Spain, and English is not as widely spoken as further south.
 It is advisable to learn at least a few words of Spanish or to bring a phrase book when spending your holidays on the Costa Azahar.